RomiTT/frameless-game-mode/README.md

 # Frameless Game Mode

 This program is a utility for frameless window gaming. <br>
-This program runs for Windows only.
+It runs for Windows only.